aliirz/funnelhq/README.md

 # Funnel

 Funnel is an open source business management tool for freelancers.
+With Funnel you can manage your entire business from one centralised location.

-This is the open source version of the app running at funnelhq.com aimed at those who want to host this app on their own servers.
+This is an open source version of the app running at funnelhq.com aimed at those who want to host this app on their own servers.

 Funnel is built on Ruby on Rails, Clojure and MongoDB.

 ![](http://funnelhq.com/public/images/3.jpg)

-With Funnel you can manage your entire business from one centralised location.

-This project is still in development

 A live version is running at http://funnelhq.herokuapp.com.
 Please don't use the live site for anything other than demo purposes as it's likely that the database will be reset prior to launch.